rvarttinen/spring-example-magic/README.md

 ./gradle bootRun
 ```

 It is also possible to load and execute this code in your IDE of choice.
-It has been tested on Eclipse SDK (2025-03 4.35.0).
+It has been tested on IntelliJ IDEA 2025.1.1.1 (Ultimate Edition) and Eclipse SDK (2025-03 4.35.0).

 # Docker
 Containerizing the application is done using the following steps.
 Once a Docker image is available it can be deployed as single service in e.g Docker Desktop, or in a Kubernetes cluster.